ethanimproving/Family-Ideas/Goals/Checklist/New Years Goals.md

 - [ ] Reverse my anxiety/impatience with [[The Battle For Peace|peace from God]].
 - [ ] [[Gain Discipline]]

-I get angry quickly, I have no time management skills, I lack discipline, and I'm lazy.
-My life can only improve.
-And the way it will improve is to memorize scripture to battle my vices in moments when I need divine guidance.

 # 2023